Citrus are tropical acidic fruit with a thick rind. Inside they have pulpy flesh divided into sections. Some are sweet, some are very sour.

 The fruit is valued above all other fruits for their juices.
 The juices have both health benefits, being rich in Vitamin C, and cooking benefits: the acidity of the juices makes other ingredients taste fresher.
-The peel of Citrus Fruit is very high in pectin, and is used as a source of commercial pectin.
-The peel can also be used in candied fruit mixtures.
+The peel of citrus fruit is very high in pectin, and is used as a source of commercial pectin.
+The peel can also be used in candied fruit mixtures or as candied peel.

-The Egyptians did not have Citrus Fruits until after the Roman conquest, when the Romans introduced them.
+The Egyptians did not have citrus fruits until after the Roman conquest, when the Romans introduced them.
 An early form of oranges is depicted on Constantine’s mausoleum.
-Citrus fruits disappeared from most of Europe after the fall of Rome, until reintroduced by the Arabs in Spain in 900 AD.
-According to local beliefs, however, some citrus remained in pockets of Southern Italy.
+Citrus fruits are believed to have disappeared from most of Europe after the fall of Rome, until reintroduced by the Arabs in Spain in 900 AD.
+According to local beliefs, however, some citrus remained in pockets of southern Italy.

 Acidity came to be identified by sailors as both a preventative and a cure for scurvy.
 It turned out, however, that it wasn’t just any old acidity: the acid needed was ascorbic acid — otherwise known as Vitamin C. This meant that even though limes are more acidic then oranges, or lemons, because they have more citric acid (and thus a lower pH), because they contained less ascorbic acid, they actually weren’t as effective as oranges and lemons.

 Lime Juice (fresh): 2.00 – 2.35 pH Source: FDA.
 Approximate pH of Foods and Food Products.
 April 2007.
 Accessed March 2015 at https://www.healthycanning.com/wp-content/uploads/pH-FDAapproximatepHoffoodslacf-phs.pdf.

 Initially, the identity of lemons and oranges was often confused.
 And later, the British Navy decided to focus on actual limes – which was the wrong decision: